sai12092003/dental-segmentation-using-ml/README.md

 5. Run the Application
 Execute the app.py to run the dental teeth segmentation and cavity detection:

-bash
+'''bash
 Copy code
 python app.py

-Usage
+#Usage
 Image Input: Provide the dental image to the application.
 Cavity Detection: The app processes the image and outputs the cavity number.
-Results: Use the output to assist in diagnosis and treatment planning.
+#Results: Use the output to assist in diagnosis and treatment planning.
-Contributing
+#Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.